Full Text: <529>

 Abstract:

 crop production currently relies on the widespread use of agrochemicals to ensure food security.
 This practice is considered unsustainable, yet has no viable alternative at present.
-Plant microbiota can fulfil various functions in their host, some of which could be the basis for developing sustainable protection and fertilization strategies for plants without relying on chemicals.
-To harness such functions, a detailed understanding of plant-microbe and microbe-microbe interactions is necessary.
+The plant microbiota can fulfil various functions for its host, some of which could be the basis for developing sustainable protection and fertilization strategies for plants without relying on chemicals.
+To harness such functions, a detailed understanding of plant‒microbe and microbe‒microbe interactions is necessary.
 Among interactions within the plant microbiota, those between bacteria are the most common ones; they are not only of ecological importance but also essential for maintaining the health and productivity of the host plants.
-This review focuses on recent literature in this field and highlights various consequences of bacteria-bacteria interactions under different agricultural settings.
+This review focuses on recent literature in this field and highlights various consequences of bacteria‒;bacteria interactions under different agricultural settings.
 In addition, the molecular and genetic backgrounds of bacteria that facilitate such interactions are emphasized.
 Representative examples of commonly found bacterial metabolites with bioactive properties, as well as their modes of action, are given.
 Integrating our understanding of various binary interactions into complex models that encompass the entire microbiota will benefit future developments in agriculture and beyond, which could be further facilitated by artificial intelligence-based technologies.

 Darkslateblue:Affiliate; Royal Blue:Author; Turquoise:Article